Big dumb booster: History

 Concept work was led by proponents at Aerospace Corporation, TRW, and Aerojet General, beginning in the late 1950s.
 The typical approach included maraging steel (HY-140) for structure, pressure-fed engines using / UDMH, later LOX /RP-1, with pintle injectors scaled up from TRW's Lunar Module Descent Engine (LMDE).

-The Sea Dragon was an extremely large BDB/MCD 2-stage launch vehicle defined by Robert Truax and others at Aerojet.
+The Sea Dragon was an extremely large conceptual BDB/MCD 2-stage launch vehicle defined by Robert Truax and others at Aerojet.
 Space Technology Laboratories, Inc. (TRW) contributed to the design effort.
-It was to be able to carry a payload of over 500 metric tons into low Earth orbit.
+It would have been to be able to carry a payload of over 500 metric tons into low Earth orbit.

 TRW (now Northrop Grumman) developed and fired several engines, including their TR-106, a robust, low-cost engine of 2890 kN (650 klb) thrust to demonstrate the engine technology readiness.
 TRW also defined a low-cost shuttle-surrogate booster to launch 29 metric tons into a 28-degree orbit at a cost of about $59 million.

 Beal Aerospace furthered the quintessential BDB/MCD with their BA-1 and BA-2 launch vehicles.